What is the Individualized Education Program (IEP)?

 Actual IEP Forms (IEP 1-8 ) This is a link to DOE forms (available in two formats, WP and PDF).

-Guide (June 2001), is a manual that was created by the DOE, that
+IEP Process Guide (June 2001), is a manual that was publication by DOE, that describes each page of the IEP and the Team Process.

 ![]() |